-In the final year of the Infants and Juniors the children take series of Standard Attainment Tasks (SAT’s).
-Every other year group will undertake end of year tests set by the same authority who set the Year 2 and Year 6 SAT’s.
-These together with teacher assessment, will be used to measure children’s progress.
+In Years 2 and 6, the children take series of Standard Attainment Tasks (SAT’s).
+Other year groups will undertake end of year tests set by the same authority who set the Year 2 and Year 6 SAT’s.
+These, together with teacher assessment, will be used to measure children’s progress.

 We invite parents and carers to come and share in a wide variety of events, celebrations and performances.
 These include special assemblies, carol concerts, Children's University and many more.
 We are proud of our pupils and their achievements, and consider shared celebrations an important part of school life and partnership with parents and carers.

 We value the input and feedback from our parents, carers and families.
 We would always be interested in any ideas and suggestions that are put forward, and we have an open door policy.
 Staff and senior leadership are always available to talk to at home time and in the morning, and we are happy to meet for more in depth discussions with an appointment.
 Parents and carers are encouraged to be involved in their child's education, and in decisions about their child, and they work together with teachers and professionals to set targets and outcomes for children, particularly children with SEND.
 Parents and carers are invited to discuss their child's progress with the teacher twice a year on parents evenings, and also to return a comment with their annual end of year report.